Investments

 1. Diversify Your Investment Portfolio

 Heard of the phrase, “Do not put all your eggs in one basket” before?
 Diversification is crucial to minimise the risk of loss.
 Exchange-traded funds help to diversify your investment portfolio as it typically covers major asset classes and sectors.
 Exposure to a wide variety of stocks and bonds helps prevent unwanted risk to your capital and maximise your returns.
-Hence, ETFs are a popular choice for diversification, as you prevent your investments from being too heavily weighted towards a single company or sector.
+Hence, ETFs are a popular choice for portfolio diversification, as you prevent your investments from being too heavily weighted towards a single company or sector.

 2. Ideal for Beginner Investors

-New to investing?
-ETFs could be the perfect way for you to get started.
-Firstly, you do not need extensive knowledge of investments to begin.
-A seasoned investor needs to understand basic investment principles.
-It is necessary so that they can regularly rebalance their portfolio.
-However, an ETF investor does not need to rebalance the assets in the fund, as it is done for them.
 Secondly, it is ideal for young investors because you only require a relatively low capital amount to start investing.
 Lastly, purchasing an ETF allows you to own multiple shares in different companies through a single purchase.
 You save time researching and analysing companies to invest in, as it is done for you.

 3. Flexible Trading for Singaporean Investors